-Activity evaluation is enabled only for Activity mode.
+Activity evaluation is enabled only for Activity mode, and requires the "Debrief evaluation" checkbox in the main menu window to be enabled.
 Checking some checkboxes within the various option tabs of the main menu provides additional parameters for the activity evaluation.